How Does Tithi Shape Your Personality?

 • Colour: Orange

-• Insight: Obstacles surface so awareness can grow.
-Ganesha teaches that challenges are signals to slow down and refine.
+• Insight: Ganesha helps remove obstacles.
+Yama asks you to accept endings and move forward.
 Orange boosts focus and helps maintain patience.

 Panchami